Carl-McCombe/Carl-McCombe.github.io/codingpages/nudix.md

 It would be relatively easy to alter this code to look for other motifs in sequences.

+Note: This has been designed for sequences with the Interpro fasta heading format, if using a fasta file not from Interpro some minor modifications to the first function may be required in order to import all of the information for each sequence.

 ### Imports & settings
 The pd.set_option removes the width limits for the dataframes when displayed in the viewport, this enables the user to see the complete protein sequence when displaying dataframes.
 ```python